-Access Server Connection
+UBIQUITY Access Server Connection

-TLS 1.2 connections are used for the connection between clients and the Access Server.
-The following minimum cipher suites are used by the clients:
+TLS 1.2+ connections are used for the connection between clients and the Access Server.
+Both clients and Access Server set the allowed TLS cipher suites by following the security best practices.
+Used TLS algorithms (Key exchange, authentication, encoding and Message Authentication Code) can be easily verified by looking at the application logs, by using Wireshark or any tool which performs a TLS connection to the server.

-Cipher version TLS v.1.2

-Key exchange ECDH (Elliptic-curve Diffie-Hellman)

-Authentication RSA

-Encoding AES-256

-Mac (Message Authentication Code) SHA-384

-This can be easily verified by looking at the application logs or by using Wireshark.

-Access Servers use an SSL server certificate signed using SHA-256 with RSA by a well-known Certification Authority.
+Access Server use an SSL server certificate signed using SHA-256 with RSA by a well-known Certification Authority.

-Relay Server Connection
+UBIQUITY Relay Server Connection

-The End-to-end encryption securing remote access connections between Control Center and Runtime uses an AES-256 with a session key securely exchanged through a separate Access Server connection during the handshake phase.
-Since the Relay Server never participates to this handshake and is simply used after the session key has been exchanged, it cannot decode the incoming traffic and the connection is truly end-to-end secure.
+The End-to-end encryption securing remote access connections between Client and Runtime uses an AES-256 with a session key securely exchanged through a separate Access Server connection during the handshake phase.
+Since the Relay Server never participates to this handshake and is simply used after the session key has been exchanged, it cannot decode the incoming traffic and the connection is truly endto-end secure.

-The underlying transport is TCP (preferred for performance reasons) or TLS1.2 (as fallback for compatibility with firewalls requiring a TLS connection).
+The underlying transport is TCP (preferred for performance reasons) or TLS 1.2+ (as fallback for compatibility with firewalls requiring a TLS connection).
 Note that confidentiality is not guaranteed by TLS in this case, but by the upper-level AES-256 encapsulation.
+The protocol on top of the underlying transport is a proprietary protocol for Runtime and UBIQUITY Manager Tools.